-Metal is an important material, which is used everywhere in our lives.
-Not only for space shuttles and space stations, but also the widely used Apple phones, metal studs on girls’ ears, and boys’ metal belt logos.
-Metal has penetrated into our food, clothing, housing and transportation, and metal products occupy a very important position.
-Trademarks, bar codes, and numbers on metal products are generally used for identification marks, usually directly machined on the surface, such as stamping, engraving, punching, etc. to form marks, or they are generated by external processing methods such as printing and sticking labels.
+Metal is an important material, used everywhere in our lives.
+Not only for space shuttles and space stations, but also in widely used products like Apple phones, metal studs on girls’ ears, and boys’ metal belt logos.
+Metal has penetrated into our food, clothing, housing, and transportation, and metal products occupy a very important position.
+Trademarks, barcodes, and numbers on metal products are generally used for identification marks, usually directly machined on the surface, such as stamping, laser engrave, punching, etc., to form marks, or they are generated by external processing methods such as printing and sticking labels.

 Metal materials are usually divided into ferrous metals, non-ferrous metals and special metal materials.

-Knowing suitable metal is essential for you to understand how to engrave metal.
-Fiber lasers are most suitable for marking all types of brass, copper, aluminum, stainless steel and nickel-plated metals, as well as engineering plastics such as polycarbonate.
-Aluminum is one of the best and most common metals used in metal engraving machines, and brass and copper are also ideal because both copper and brass have good heat transfer capabilities.
+Knowing suitable metals is essential for you to understand how to laser engrave metal.
+Engraver machine with fiber lasers are most suitable for marking all types of brass, copper, aluminum, stainless steel, and nickel-plated metals, as well as engineering plastics such as polycarbonate.
+Aluminum is one of the best and most common metals used in engraver machine, and brass and copper are also ideal because both metals have good heat transfer capabilities.
 Tungsten and cemented carbide are the hardest metals on earth, so engraving or etching is generally not recommended.
-Here are some metals that you can engrave with a high-efficiency fiber laser engraving machine.
+Here are some metals that you can engrave with a high-efficiency fiber engraver machine.

-Black marking is a marking process that produces high contrast all black marks.
-The surface of this structure reduces the amount of reflected light and presents dark and matte blackening marks, which are the same from any point of view.
-This makes the mark non abrasive.
-All black marking is an ideal choice for stainless steel, titanium, copper and brass marks.
+Black marking is a marking process that produces high contrast, all-black marks.
+The surface of this structure reduces the amount of reflected light and presents dark, matte blackening marks, which remain consistent from any point of view.
+This makes the mark non-abrasive.
+All-black marking is an ideal choice for laser engrave on materials such as stainless steel, titanium, copper, and brass, creating durable and visually striking identification or decorative marks using an engraver machine.

-Now many optical fiber laser marking machines need to presents black when marking metal, so how can we use optical fiber laser marking machines to print black on metal.
+Now many optical fiber laser marking machines need to present black when marking metal, so how can we use an engraver machine to print black on metal?
 How should parameters be set?
 Let me give you a brief explanation.

 Parameter setting takes the stainless steel marked by Monport laser 20W fiber laser marking machine as an example: